alec-flowers/visual_intelligence/README.md

 ### CS-503 Visual Intelligence

-# One Shot Deep Motion Correction
+# 3D Pose Correction

 ---

-This repository provides a framework for correcting human motion, showcased on the example of yoga poses.
+We provide a framework for correcting 3D human poses, showcased on the example of yoga poses.

 [Accompanying Report](TODO INSERT LINK)